finnfassnacht/blog/README.md

 Now that we've created a project, let's move on to deploying our code.
 We'll be deploying our code from a source that's hosted in a [Github Repository](https://github.com/finnfassnacht/Code-Engine-nodejs), along with the package.json and package-lock.json files.
 In this repository, you'll find a sample server written in Node.js (see the sample code above).

 **In the Web UI**
-1. Click on your project in the Code Engine Dashboard.
+1. Click on Projects in the Code Engine Dashboard.
+2. Click on your Project.
-2. Select "Applications" from the sidebar.
+3. Select "Applications" from the sidebar.
-3. Click "Create" to create a new application.
+4. Click "Create" to create a new application.
-4. Select "Source code" and enter the repository link.
+5. Select "Source code" and enter the repository link.
-5. Click the "Specify build details" button.
+6. Click the "Specify build details" button.
-6. If your repository is not private, you can proceed to the next step.
+7. If your repository is not private, you can proceed to the next step.
-7. Select "Cloud Native Buildpack" and click "Next".
+8. Select "Cloud Native Buildpack" and click "Next".
-8. Unless reason to change something click "Next" again
+9. Unless you habe reason to change something click "Next" again
-9. Once you're done configuring the build options, click "Create" to deploy your application.
+10. Once you're done configuring the build options, click "Create" to deploy your application.

 Blast off!